nvidia-holoscan/holohub/benchmarks/release_benchmarking/README.md

 pandoc <release-version>.md -o <release-version>.pdf --toc
 ```

+### (Optional) Submitting Results to HoloHub

+The Holoscan SDK team may submit release benchmarking reports to HoloHub git history for general visibility.
+We use Markdown formatting to make plot diagrams accessible for direct download.

+1. Move `<release-version>.md` and accompanying plots to a new `release/<version>` folder.
+2. Update image paths in `<release-version.md>` and verify locally with a markdown renderer such as VS Code.
+3. Commit changes, push to GitHub, and open a Pull Request.

 ## Cleanup
 Benchmarking changes to application YAML files can be discarded after benchmarks complete.
 ```bash